8ahmedanwer8/ElectronOBD/README.md

 troubleshooting, probbaly sucks but will need to change it if this project grows -> bluetooth car off, check to see if test.py runs, try running a few times, see which message it gets stuck on. i will develop this more in the future again. i tested it out on one car and computer.

+want  to get it out for jetson nano but arm core compataibility will be hard but its first on the list

+mention the words elm327, ISO something, miso can stuff.

 Turns out the goddamn connection doesnt work if your car has bluetooth on!!!!